-My office hours are from 1-3pm on Mondays and Wednesdays, or by appointment.
-This semester, my office hours will be virtual, so please send me an email if you would like to meet during this timeframe.
+My office hours are from 9:30am to 12pm on Wednesdays, or by appointment.
+Please send me an email if you need to meet outside of office hours.

 Any communication from me will primarily be over email, so check it often.
 I do my best to answer emails within 24 hours, but may not return emails that quickly in some cases (for instance, an email on Friday may not be answered until Monday).